WordPress OpenLiteSpeed (AlmaLinux 8)

 cd /opt/ols/ols-docker/

-bash bin/acme.sh --domain example.com # Replace 'example.com' with the domain for which you are issuing a certificate.
-It should already be pointed to your IP address
+bash bin/acme.sh --domain example.com # Replace example.com with the domain for which you issue the certificate.
+It must already point to your IP address

 Other useful parameters: